-With respect to vision health they contribute to blueberry and bilberry extracts in countering oxidative stress in the retina1, help reduce inflammation in the tissues of the eye2, and also provide anti-allergic, anti-viral and microbial, anti-carcinogenic functions.3 They support blood circulation and the integrity of fine capillaries in the eye.9
+Vision health Anthocyanins such as blueberry and bilberry extracts help counter oxidative stress in the retina7, help reduce inflammation in the tissues of the eye8, and also provide anti-allergic, anti-viral and microbial, anti-carcinogenic functions.3 They support blood circulation and the integrity of fine capillaries in the eye.9